 Why?
 We’ve learned since that pitching is a very small part of raising capital.
 The pitch is what you do to get an investor interested to meet with you.
 But that’s where they really want to get to know you as an entrepreneur and to get to know your business.
 We spent so much time preparing our entrepreneurs to pitch in our first two years, and very little time helping to build real businesses and to make the most from the one-on-one conversations with investors that might eventually lead to capital.
 We also didn’t properly “pre-dispose” the investors in the room.
 In other words, they came in relatively cold without knowing what the entrepreneurs were doing already.
 They didn’t know which entrepreneurs they should really pay attention to and which ones weren’t as relevant to them.
 And we didn’t set the investors up for success by giving them the chance to “syndicate” with other investors.

-As a team, we ask them to parachute into the role of “board members” for the entrepreneurs they are meeting with for the duration of the breakout session.
-In those 45 minutes, the entrepreneur explains the business, fields some questions, and articulates the key challenges they are facing, whether those are related to getting funding (including how to structure term sheets, how to spend the money, etc.) or operations (including how to scale, who to hire, etc.).
+As a team, we ask investors to parachute into the role of “board members” for the entrepreneurs they are meeting with for the duration of the breakout session.
+In the sessions the entrepreneur explains the business, fields some questions, and articulates the key challenges they are facing, whether those are related to getting funding (including how to structure term sheets, how to spend the money, etc.) or operations (including how to scale, who to hire, etc.).
 The openness of the entrepreneurs and the invitation to solve challenges together brings entrepreneurs and investors to the same side of the table as teammates.

 And the results were extraordinary.
 In our first year running this new format of Investor Days (2011) 21 of 22 entrepreneurs left Investor Days with an average of 8 investors following up with them.
 In the month that followed, 11 ventures already secured firm commitments.

 Still, we realize that we need to do even more.
 While a lot of our ventures have raised funding (see Impact page), most of our ventures continue to seek funding.